 Since the outbreak of COVID-19 in Malawi, IRLI has provided over 35,000 cloth masks for all prisoners and prison staff in 31 prisons and reformatory centres.

 On April 2nd former President Peter Mutharika confirmed the first three cases of COVID-19, and numbers have grown steadily since then.
 IRLI immediately started to think about the risks COVID-19 presents to prisoners in Malawi, who are living in some of the world’s most overcrowded prisons.

 In Malawi, over 14,700 people are in custody, with an official capacity for over 5000 people, according to the latest Prison inspectorate report.
-Percentage wise, the prisons are operating at 260% capacity.
+Percentage-wise the prisons operate at 260% capacity.
 It is one of only 22 countries worldwide whose prisons operate at over 200% capacity.
-In reality this means prisoners sleeping side by side, on the ground in tiny cells with very little ventilation.
-There is no access to running water, no flushing toilets, and relying on visitors to deliver daily meals.
+In reality, this means prisoners sleeping side by side, on the ground in tiny cells with very little ventilation.
+There is no access to running water, and no flushing toilets, and relying on visitors to deliver daily meals.

-Providing masks was a small but important step towards mitigating against the risk of a COVID 19 outbreak in prisons, and protecting the rights of those in custody.
-IRLI is continuing to work closely with the Malawi Prison Service, other criminal justice stakeholders, civil society and the national humanitarian platforms to ensure that prisons are prioritised by the government’s National COVID 19 Response Plan.
+Providing masks was a small but important step towards mitigating the risk of a COVID-19 outbreak in prisons, and protecting the rights of those in custody.
+IRLI is continuing to work closely with the Malawi Prison Service, other criminal justice stakeholders, civil society and the national humanitarian platforms to ensure that prisons are prioritised by the government’s National COVID-19 Response Plan.